Pistachio Hazelnut and Chocolate Biscotti!

 - Turn the dough out onto a lightly floured surface and knead a few times so its smooth

-- Split the dough into two even sizes and roll out to form thick but flat sausages/logs (I recommend 4cm in width, 2-3cm in depth and whatever length is produced!)
+- Roll the dough out to form a thick but flat log (I recommend 5-6cm in width, 2cm in depth)

 - Leave the logs for 10-15 minutes until they have cooled slightly